Homepage

 Nearby, you can visit a much older ghost settlement, Salamis, where slender marble columns rise above the fallen walls of an ancient city founded more than 3,000 years ago.

-The long, sandy finger of land that is the Karpas Peninsula is as far off the beaten track as it's possible to get in Cyprus.
+The long, sandy finger of land that is the Karpas Peninsula is as far off the tourist trail as it's possible to get in Cyprus.

 • Self-catering